-Fervr is keen to hear from anyone who might be interested in writing articles or reviews for us.
-All of our contributors work on a volunteer basis, which means some write articles each week, whilst others only have time to write every couple of months, or less.
+All of our contributors work on a volunteer basis, which means some write articles each week, whilst others only have time to write every couple of months.

 If you're interested in writing an article or review for Fervr, here's the basics of what we look for:

 - Article length: 700-800 words.

 - Article style: Fervr's audience is primarily 13-25 years old, so our articles are written with that age group in mind.
-So, whilst most of our articles contain rich and deep theological truths, they are written in an informal and easy-to-read style.
+So, while most of our articles contain rich and deep theological truths, they are written in an informal and easy-to-read style.

 - Theology: Fervr's theological position can be basically described as reformed evangelical.
 If you are unsure what this means, take a look at our 'what we believe' page.

 - Topics: Fervr writes for Christian teens, but we are also aware there are many non-Christians visiting our site.
 We aim to have a variety of articles which address the questions and concerns of modern Christian teenagers, while also endeavouring to help non-Christians understand the truths of the gospel.
-Some articles are straight theology, whilst others are more topical.
+Some articles are straight theology, others are more topical.
 Take a look at the articles already on the site and you'll get the idea.